For many exercisers, music and fitness are like peanut butter and jelly – they just complement one another perfectly.

 Syncing beats per minute with an exercise pace can also increase movement efficiency.
 Are you adding music to your classes?
 Have you dotted your ‘I’s and crossed your ‘T’s to ensure that you’re playing it legally and ethically?

 Despite taking the action to legally download music or pay for a streaming service, did you know that this still does not allow for it to be played in studios, gyms or fitness centers?
 Depending on your jurisdiction, even with a business streaming account, any public space that charges admission is responsible for covering licensing costs issued by the proper governing body.
-The reasoning behind this is that if the business playing the music (i.e. a fitness facility) is benefitting from playing the music, the artist(s) should be compensated accordingly.
+The reasoning behind this is that if the business playing the music (i.e. a fitness facility) is benefiting from playing the music, the artist(s) should be compensated accordingly.
+These fees are typically nominal, and not a significant cost to your business.

 In the event that a facility is discovered to be playing music illegally, a PRO could issue a fine up to as much as $150,000 USD per song.
 This means it’s in a business owner’s best interest to ensure that they’re acquiring music legally and ethically!